google/blockly-samples/plugins/dev-tools/README.md

 ### Debug Renderer
 The debug renderer is a helpful tool to debug blocks when building a custom renderer.
-It displays the different elements on a block such as the rows, elements and connections.
+It displays the different elements on a block such as the rows, elements and connections shown below.

 ![A block showing the rows.](https://github.com/google/blockly-samples/raw/master/plugins/dev-tools/readme-media/DebuggerRows.png)
 ![A block showing the elements.](https://github.com/google/blockly-samples/raw/master/plugins/dev-tools/readme-media/DebuggerElements.png)
 ![A block showing the connections.](https://github.com/google/blockly-samples/raw/master/plugins/dev-tools/readme-media/DebuggerConnections.png)

-If you want to use the debug renderer with the playground, you can simply set your renderer in the `defaultOptions` passed into `createPlayground`.
-It can then be turned on/off by toggling the 'debugEnabled' option under the 'Debug' folder.
+If you want to use the debug a custom renderer with the playground, you can simply set your renderer in the `defaultOptions` passed into `createPlayground`.
+The debug renderer can then be turned on/off by toggling the 'debugEnabled' option under the 'Debug' folder.

-If you want to extend the debugger or you are not using the playground, you can follow the example below.
+If you want to modify the rectangles that are drawn or you are not using the playground, you can follow the example below.

 ```js
 import {createNewRenderer, DebugDrawer} from '@blockly/dev-tools';